Skip to main content

 // if dstAttr is not a proper subset of our seen vertices, send our set to destination

-// I believe if our set is (1, 2, 3) and dst is (1, 2, 4) we will still send our entire set
+// I believe if our set is (1, 2, 3) and dst is (1, 2, 4) you will still send our entire set

 if (!triplet.dstAttr.subsetOf(triplet.srcAttr)) {